siran/writing/_posts/2024-01-12-it-seems-we-move-relative-to-the-medium-that-propagates-light.md

 *[Plot of the daily variations measured](https://siran.github.io/assets/writing/daily-variations.png)*

 ## What does this mean
-Put simply, I haven't been able to find any current-physics explatation for:
+Put simply, I haven't been able to find any current-physics explanation for:

-1. fringe shifts upon rotation,
+1. fringe shifts upon rotation in a fixed in-lab interferometer that slowly rotates,
 2. daily, periodic variation of the amplitude of such fringe shifts

 ## What could it be